Core i5-14600K vs Ryzen 7 9700X

 Core i5-14600K

 The Intel Core i5-14600K is priced at $289.99 in the CPUs category.
-It stands out with cores, socket, threads advantages over the competition.
+It stands out with cores, threads advantages over the competition.
 It's designed with gaming in mind.

 Ryzen 7 9700X